DenTelezhkin/Ariadne/README.md

 let route = Storyboards.User.userViewController.builder.embeddedInNavigation().presentRoute()
 ```

-To find out, how this can be achieved, refer to [SwiftGen integration](Guides/SwiftGen-integration.md).
+To find out, how this can be achieved, refer to [SwiftGen integration](Guides/SwiftGen-integration.md) guide.

 ## Dependency injection

 Different applications can have completely different architectures and requirements.
 To see examples of simple dependency injection see [SwiftGen integration](Guides/SwiftGen-integration.md) and for more advanced dependency injection with dependency containers like [Dip][dip], head to [Advanced dependency injection examples](Guides/Advanced-dependency-injection.md) guide.

+## Vision

+To find out more about project future goals and vision, please read the [Vision](VISION.md) document.

 ## Example project